-A short history of the UK’s honours scandals
+A history of the UK’s honours scandals

-The question of whether the honours system is open to financial influence has haunted British public life for decades.
+The question of whether the honours system is open to financial or other influence has haunted British public life for decades.
 Here are some of the most bitter disputes over honours in recent UK political history:

 Lloyd George’s ‘cash for patronage’ scandal